 - What types of fruits and vegetables can I expect to find at market?

 Look at our seasonality calendar to see what’s generally in season when in the Mid-Atlantic region, and take a look at our merchant directory to see specific items that farmers and producers typically have.
 Unfortunately we can’t guarantee that farmers will have a certain item at a certain time, but you never know what surprising or unusual item you’ll find when you show up at market!

 - Can I bring my food scraps to compost to the market?

-Currently we offer composting services every week at the Dupont, Columbia Heights, Monroe Street, Uptown, and Crystal City markets.
+Currently we offer composting services every week at the Dupont, Columbia Heights (Saturday), Monroe Street, Uptown, Crystal City, and Mosaic (Sunday) markets.
 We hope to offer more composting options at other markets soon!
 For a list of what is allowed for drop-off, see DC’s Food Waste Drop Off guidelines.

 FRESHFARM is committed to diversity and building equitable and inclusive programs for people of all backgrounds and experiences.
 We do not discriminate and have established policies to ensure that our programs and our staff uphold these values.
 View our Civil Rights Policy.